considerate/riff/README.markdown

     $ cabal sandbox init
     $ cabal install

+And that is all that there is to it.

 ## Bundled Executables

 I have written a few simple programs just so that I could test out the code that I have written: